Wah Yan College, Hong Kong

-Wah Yan College, Hong Kong also referred to by its acronym WYHK is a private Catholic all-boys grant-in-aid secondary education institution run by the China Province of the Society of Jesus in Wan Chai, Hong Kong.
+Wah Yan College, Hong Kong also referred to by its acronym WYHK, is a Catholic all-boys grant-in-aid secondary education institution run by the Society of Jesus in Wan Chai, Hong Kong.
 It was founded by Peter Tsui Yan Sau on 16 December 1919.
 It was a non-sectarian school when it was founded, and the Jesuits took over the operation of the school in 1932.